Ed.S. in Curriculum & Instruction - Reading Education

 The educational specialist degree program is designed to help educators who already hold a master of education degree go further in the field of education.
 It does not lead to Virginia's reading specialist endorsement.
 Taken full-time in Charlottesville, this program can be completed in just one year.
 It can also be pursued online as a part-time offering.

-Teachers today work in a variety of settings including K-12 schools, school divisions, adult education, commercial educational ventures, and community centers.
+Teachers today work in a variety of settings including K-12 schools, school divisions, adult education, commercial educational ventures and community centers.
 In all settings, professionals may be responsible for designing and integrating curricular programs that reflect research-based practices.
-The Education Specialist degree allows teachers with a masters degree to build their own expertise in curriculum design with a focus on literacy development.
+The Education Specialist degree allows teachers with a master of education degree to build their own expertise in curriculum design with a focus on literacy development.
 In light of current government legislation, it is imperative for curriculum leaders to be in a strong position to facilitate students' literacy needs across the curriculum.

 - Apply knowledge of refined research-based teaching strategies and skills to improve literacy instruction

 - Integrate the best practices of reading into the entire curriculum

 - Evaluate current practices in education and explore strategies to improve learning outcomes

 - Create positive social change by providing literacy leadership at the school, community and division levels